New York Yankees: 2008–2016: Championship run, followed by pennant drought

 After Torre's departure, the Yankees signed former catcher Joe Girardi to a three-year contract to manage the club.
 The 2008 season was the last season played at Yankee Stadium.
 To celebrate the final year and history of Yankee Stadium, the 2008 Major League Baseball All-Star Game was played there.
 The final regular-season game at Yankee Stadium was played on September 21, 2008, with the Yankees defeating the Orioles.
 After the game, Jeter addressed the crowd, thanking them for their support over the years, and urging them to "take the memories of this field, add them to the new memories that will come at the new Yankee Stadium and continue to pass them on from generation to generation."
 Despite multiple midseason roster moves, the team was hampered by injuries and missed the playoffs for the first time in 14 seasons.

 The new Yankee Stadium opened in 2009 and was christened with a World Series victory in the same way that the original Yankee Stadium was christened with a World Series victory when it opened in 1923.

 During the off-season, the Yankees retooled their roster with several star free agent acquisitions, including CC Sabathia, Mark Teixeira, and A. J. Burnett.
 At the beginning of the 2009 season, the Yankees opened the new Yankee Stadium, located just a block north on River Avenue from their former home.
 The Yankees set a major league record by playing error-free ball for 18 consecutive games from May 14 to June 1, 2009.
 In the ALDS they swept the Minnesota Twins before defeating the Los Angeles Angels in the ALCS, 4–2.
-They Yankees defeated the Philadelphia Phillies, in the World Series 4–2, their 27th World Series title.
+They Yankees defeated the Philadelphia Phillies, in the World Series 4–2, winning their 27th World Series title; Hideki Matsui was World Series MVP.

 During the 2010 All-Star break, public address announcer Bob Sheppard and principal owner George Steinbrenner died.
 Eight days later, another longtime Yankee icon, former player and manager Ralph Houk, died.

 In a 22–9 win over the Oakland Athletics on August 25, 2011, the Yankees became the first team in Major League history to hit three grand slams in a single game.
 They were hit by Robinson Canó, Russell Martin, and Curtis Granderson.